ninoNinkovic/LiveStamps/README.md

 ```
 # To Generate a Menu:

-Right-click -> LiveStamps -> Preferences -> Menu Generation -> Build -> menutype
+Right-click -> LiveStamps -> Menus -> Build -> menutype

+# To Refresh Existing Menus:
+Right-click -> LiveStamps -> Menus -> Refresh

+# Open an Existing Menu:
+Right-click -> LiveStamps -> Menus -> Open -> menutype
 ```

 ## Creating Custom Stamps:

   1. Open Sublime Text 3
-  2. Right-click -> LiveStamps -> Preferences -> Settings - Default
+  2. Right-click -> LiveStamps -> Definitions -> Open
-  3. Copy everything to clipboard.
-  4. Right-click -> LiveStamps -> Preferences -> Settings - User
-  5. Paste and save.
-  6. Modify stamp definitions in the "stamps" array at the bottom.
+  3. Modify stamp definitions in the "stamps"
-  7. If you make a mistake just copy from Settings - Default again.
+  4. There are examples and instructions to get you started

 ###Anatomy of a LiveStamp:

-LiveStamps are defined as small python dictionaries that let you easily define exact stamp output, regex matching and context menu location.
+LiveStamps are defined as small python dictionaries that contain stamp output, regex patterns, formatting flags and menu location.

 **A LiveStamp has the minimum following keys:**